i2p/i2p.www/i2p2www/spec/proposals/112-addressbook-subscription-feed-commands.rst

 - Remove the "sig" key
 - If verifying with oldsig, also remove the "oldsig" key
-- For Add or Change commands:
+- For Add or Change commands only, output example.i2p=b64dest
-- output name=b64dest (name must be lower-case)
 - If any keys remain, output "#!"
 - Sort the options by UTF-8 key, fail if duplicate keys
 - For each key/value, output key=value, followed by (if not the last key/value)
   a '#'

+Notes

 - Do not output a newline
 - Output encoding is UTF-8
+- All destination and signature encoding is in Base 64 using the I2P alphabet
+- Keys and values are case-sensitive
+- Host names must be in lower-case

 Compatibility